 [Infographic] The Value of Micro Learning in a Digital World

-While it is hardly a new concept, micro learning is a valuable tool whose popularity is growing in the digital world.
+While it is hardly a new concept, micro-learning is a valuable tool whose popularity is growing in the digital world.
 It describes the process of building successful behaviors through small, focused steps with each segment lasting no longer than 3 to 5 minutes.

 These bite-sized learning nuggets can be connected or stand alone, but most importantly they should be paced by the learner and easily accessible on-demand.

-Micro learning is focused on specific learning outcomes, and can be used as a supplementary element of formal training or part of a blended approach.
+Micro-learning is focused on specific learning outcomes, and can be used as a supplementary element of formal training or part of a blended approach.

 Popular micro learning platforms include videos, quizzes, games and more recently, Digital Adoption Platforms (DAPs).
 Using contextual, engaging training, DAP provides mini-training session to users in the moment they need to learn, rather than in additional training.

-Consider how employees access information outside of the workplace — snippets of news stories, short exchanges on social media and fast paced entertainment media.
+Consider how employees access information outside of the workplace — snippets of news stories, short exchanges on social media and fast-paced entertainment media.
 The human brain is easily overwhelmed by large amounts of information, in fact, the average person can only remember four things at one time.

 By utilizing short-form informative bites, trainers can capitalize on micro learning benefits such as higher comprehension, reduced training time, increased flexibility and higher ROI.

-Practices such as spacing and repetition help move information from the short-term memory into long-term memory, where it can be retained and retrieved for smoother workflow.
+Practices such as spacing and repetition help move information from the short-term memory into long-term memory, where it can be retained and retrieved for a smoother workflow.